Quick Answer

 - Closed-end funds have no creation/redemption mechanism and can trade at persistent premiums or discounts; ETF arbitrage via authorized participants keeps ETFs near NAV.

-- A "lock-up period" signals a private fund, never a mutual fund, which must redeem within seven days.
+- A "lock-up period" signals a private fund, never a mutual fund, which must redeem within seven calendar days.

 - Match the benchmark to the fund's asset class and style, and check manager tenure before trusting a track record.